Keeping in Touch in the United Kingdom

 Purchasing a mobile broadband dongle on a pay-as-you-go programme, which can be bought from most mobile phone shops

-Setting up all of communication accounts at once - telephone, Broadband and television
+Setting up all communication accounts at once – telephone, broadband and television

 It is important to begin by checking that cable services are available in the local area.
-This can be done by phoning Virgin Media.
+This can be done by phoning Virgin.
+If the area is covered, residents are able to sign up for fibre, which offers faster internet speeds.

 Expats will need to have a telephone line installed or reactivated before the broadband can be set up.
 BT also supplies BT Vision television packages which work through the television aerial.